artemtech/netlify-cms-with-selfhosted-gotrue-and-git-gateway/README.md

   "role":      "admin"
 }
 ```
-And add a Bearer Token with the "super-secret-operator-token" (You have to set it in your configuration).
+Add a Bearer Token with the "super-secret-operator-token" (You have to set it in your configuration) or login as an admin user and use your personal token.

 And send it.

 Hitting ```<api-root>/admin/users``` with a GET Request and the Operator Token as authentification you'll get a list of all registered users in your response.